mariluzluna/github-slideshow/_posts/0000-01-02-mariluzluna.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Practicing with commit change and pull request!"
 ---
-" File change "
+for the next slide
 Use the left arrow to go back!